OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Contact us

 If you have questions, concerns or suggestions related to our Privacy Policy or our privacy practices, e-mail us or contact us at:

 Verizon Privacy Office
 1300 I Street, NW
-Suite 400 West
+Suite 500 East
 Washington, DC 20005
 Fax: 202-789-1432